ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-autotune.rst

 When conducting an AutoTune flight, be sure to have at least at 50 meter by 50 meter area to fly.
 The aircraft will move during the autotuning process.
 Do not let the aircraft get too far away.

-.. caution::  During the feedforward test, the aircraft will travel 5-10 meters and further with larger helicopters.
+.. caution::  During the feedforward test, the aircraft may travel 5-10 meters, and perhaps even further with larger helicopters.
 You may have to bring it back after each iteration of the tuning test.

 #.
 Power up the controller.
 #.
 Set the flight mode to either stabilize or AltHold (Althold recommended).